This article is part of the 7-part Testing LangGraph Applications series. The examples come from the langgraph-testing-demo repository.

 The Core Idea

-a state-driven system with explicit transitions, testable behavior, and observable execution
+The important parts are explicit transitions, testable behavior, and observable execution.

 Everything in this series builds toward that idea.